KunVinn/CTM-Clock/README.md

 子午流注 is the unifying metaphor for everything else on the site.
 Tongue diagnosis findings, dietary advice, sleep timing, music selection, and acupuncture point suggestions all anchor to "what hour is it, what organ is active, what is the body trying to do right now."
 The clock made it natural to keep that present at every moment of browsing.

+### Why a manual practitioner directory rather than self-service signup?

+A self-service signup with email verification, profile editor, and admin moderation queue is a real product — weeks of build, ongoing maintenance, more attack surface, and more legal exposure.
+A small editorial directory of people the site owner personally knows is the right scale for a teaching site: each entry is vouched-for, there are 3–10 entries not 300, and the consent process happens once per practitioner over email rather than at scale.

+### Why no user accounts?

+In Norway and the EU, accounts trigger GDPR data-controller obligations.
+Storing health-related self-observations under a username creates a category of "special category data" under Article 9 — meaning explicit purpose limitation, retention limits, breach notification, subject access rights, ability to delete, etc. None of that complexity is needed for the educational mission.
+The privacy-preserving design is simpler AND legally cleaner.

 ---

 ## Roadmap and ideas